aflyax/aflyax.github.io/_posts/2015-2-21-doublecheck_income.md

 ![](/images/income.png)

-This is a slightly different story from "after 1980, only the top 1% saw their incomes rise."
+This is a slightly different story from "after 1980, only the top 1% saw their incomes rise".
 (It is also beside the point that neither NPR's nor the above graph show mobility.
 I.e., the same person in 1970 and today is unlikely to belong to the same "income class".)

 Notebook for this code is [here](http://nbviewer.ipython.org/github/aflyax/Python/blob/master/income/income.ipynb).